giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   name: double_t_bending_halfwave_legendre_N08
 ```

 The `case` block gives the analysis a unique name.
-This name identifies this particular combination of physical problem and CUF approximation.
+It is useful for distinguishing this run from other analyses that may use a different problem, CUF expansion, expansion order, or output directory.

 #### Structural problem